bringauto/fleet-management-http-api/docs/data_manipulation.md

 - A unique ID.

 Result:
-- A Platform HW ID is created.
+- A Platform HW is created.

 ### Delete

 Requirements:
-- There must be no [Car](#car) referencing the Platform HW ID.
+- There must be no [Car](#car) referencing the Platform HW.

 Result:
-- The Platform HW ID is deleted.
+- The Platform HW is deleted.

 ## Route